khetansarvesh/Classification---From-Scratch/README.md

 # Classification---From-Scratch
-In this project we will be implementing several classification algorithms from scratch i.e. not use any libraries and create our own libraries then we compare our results with the results obtained when we use library and see how efficiently we have implemented our own library.
+In this project, I have implemented several classification algorithms from scratch i.e. not used any standard libraries like sklearn or tensorflow and created my own library for each algorithm, then I compared the results that we got using my custom lilbrary with the results obtained when we used standard library and see how efficiently I have implemented my own library.

   ## 1. Linear Discriminant Analysis (LDA)
   Please refer to the pdf uploaded above named 'Linear Discriminant Analysis (LDA)' to get access to all my notes and the code implementation of this algorithms